8. Capacitor Discharge Bonder (2026)

 Calibration first

 There will be quite a bit of experimentation first with just the wires alone to determine the best bond voltage.
-Again, the weight of the arm and electrode should be sufficient to hold the wires in place.

 Making the bond (weld)